vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/articles/mohit_and_rustics.md

 ## Price gouging
 When we were new and didn’t have much idea about the rates of fodder, we paid as much as 5-10x the normal rate for a good number of weeks before we figured out the scam.

+## 22 Brothers
+Got to know of a peaceful family.
+With 22 brothers (from different mothers of course) in the age range 15-55.
+The last 2 out of jail also went jail a few days back.
+You name the crime, they have the record.
+The last 2 caught were caught being over smart.
+Stole a buffalo bull from one village and a bullock cart from another.
+Happily riding their cart, got caught, ran into fields, later in the night, changed clothes, pretended to be owner of the bull.
+Got beaten n handed to police.